Romani Holocaust: Acts of commemoration

 On 27 January 2011, Zoni Weisz became the first Roma guest of honour at Germany's official Holocaust Memorial Day ceremony.
 Dutch-born Weisz escaped death during a Nazi round-up when a policeman allowed him to escape.
 Nazi injustices against the Roma were recalled at the ceremony, including that directed at Sinto boxer Johann Trollmann.

 In July 2011, the Polish Parliament passed a resolution for the official recognition of 2 August as a day of commemoration of the genocide.

 On 5 May 2012, the world premiere of the Requiem for Auschwitz, by composer Roger Moreno Rathgeb, was performed at the Nieuwe Kerk in Amsterdam by The Roma and Sinti Philharmoniker directed by Riccardo M Sahiti.
 The Philharmoniker is a pan-European orchestra of Roma and Sinto musicians generally employed by other classical orchestras; it is focused on the contribution of Roma culture to classical music.
 Dutch-Swiss Sinto Moreno Rathgeb wrote his requiem for all victims of Auschwitz and Nazi terror.
 The occasion of the premiere was coupled to a conference, Roma between Past and Future.
 The requiem has since been performed in Tilburg, Prague, Budapest, Frankfurt, Kraków, and Berlin.

 On 24 October 2012, the Memorial to the Sinti and Roma Victims of National Socialism was unveiled in Berlin.
 Since 2010, ternYpe – International Roma Youth Network has organized a commemoration week called "Dikh he na bister" (look and don't forget) about 2 August in Kraków and Auschwitz-Birkenau.
 In 2014 they organised the largest Youth Commemoration Ceremony in history, attracting more than 1000 young Roma and non-Roma from 25 countries.
 This initiative of ternYpe Network was held under the European Parliament's High Patronage granted by President Martin Schulz.

 Roma Resistance Day is observed on 16 May to commemorate the 1944 uprising of Romani prisoners at the Auschwitz-Birkenau concentration camp against their Nazi oppressors.
 This day pays tribute to the Roma's struggle for survival and dignity during the Holocaust.

+On August 2, 2020 Roma Memorial Center Uštica, located near Jasenovac concentration camp memorial area in Croatia, was opened as a memorial site for thousands of Roma executed by the Ustaše regime.